Key Constraints in DBMS

 - Simply, the only possible values that the age column will accept is [0 -17]

-primary key is a constraint in a table which uniquely identifies each row record in a database table by enabling one or more the column in the table as primary key.
+primary key is a constraint in a table that uniquely identifies each row record in a database table by enabling one or more the columns in the table as the primary key.

 Creating a primary key